 Doonan attributes his maverick aesthetic to growing up in a “crap town.”
 He spent his childhood in Reading, England before moving to London with a friend “like a couple of low-rent Madame Bovarys” and landing his first window dressing job at Aquascutum, where he worked before Nutters.
-Crap town pride is something he expounds upon heavily in The Asylum, most memorably in a chapter where he almost painfully (for the reader, perhaps for him) recounts praising Kate Moss as a “working-class slag from a crap town, just like me.”
+Crap town pride is something he expounds upon heavily in The Asylum, most memorably in a chapter where he recounts praising Kate Moss as a “working-class slag from a crap town, just like me.”
 (The New York Post did not construe it as a compliment, omitting the “just like me.”
 Headline: “Barneys creative director disses Kate, calling her ‘a working-class slag from a crap town.’”)

 Considering he came of age watching Bette Davis yelling on the phone on her balcony and Vivienne Westwood walking to work in full-on bondage leathers, Doonan’s not overly nostalgic about the shrinking of ideas and the expansion of the fashion universe.
 “In the past making something was creative, now there’s this thing that buying things makes you a creative connoisseur.
 Women are proud of their purchases.
 They Instagram them, they put them online, they show what they’re wearing.
 That’s good, there’s no downside to this.”
 He’s particularly impressed by the sartorial curation skills of Rihanna (“there’s something very lazy about it but also glamorous and decadent and sort-of throwaway — even when it’s contrived it doesn’t feel contrived) and Miley Cyrus (“she’s got a sort of innate chic-ness to her.
 She’s super-skinny, got a great haircut.
 Her face, which looked goofy before, has now got this sharpness to it that makes her look very stylish.”)